ZelingXiong/Multi_Spintronics_Board/README.md

 By running the Audio_Single_Board.py file, single-spintronics board training will begin.

 By running the Audio_Double_Board.py file, double-spintronics board training will begin.

+The training is very time and energy consuming, make sure you have enough time and battery:)